Jaspreetsm21/Mall_Customers/README.md

-# Customers Behaviour in the Mall : Cluster Analysis
+# Consumer Behaviour in the Mall: Cluster Analysis
 - Comparing Liverpool's last 10 years of performances with transfer spending each season --> there is evidence to suggest more spending leads to fewer matches been lost but there is no concrete evidence to suggest more spending leads to winning more matches.
 - Built a dashboard for Liverpool's performance in the last decade on Streamlit platform which is free and easy to share with stakeholders.
 - Optimized K-Means and Hierarchical clustering methods to reach the conclusion of the analysis.